Category: Info

 Smoke Alarm Laws In South Australia

-The governing legislation for smoke alarms in South Australia is the Planning Development and Infrastructure (General) Regulations 2017.
+The governing legislation for smoke alarms in South Australia is the Planning, Development and Infrastructure (General) Regulations 2017.
+These regulations outline the minimum smoke alarm requirements for all residential properties and ensure compliance with the Building Code of Australia (BCA).

-Smoke Alarms In Existing Homes Or Residential Properties Built Prior To 1 Jan 1995
+Smoke Alarms in Existing Homes or Residential Properties Built Before

-When an existing house built prior to 1995 is sold, the owner then has 6 months from the date of title transfer to install photoelectric smoke alarms which are either 240V hardwired or have a 10 year life non-removeable lithium battery.
+For homes built before 1995, a battery-powered smoke alarm may be installed, provided there is no change in ownership.
+However, if the property is sold, the new owner has six months from the date of title transfer to upgrade to photoelectric smoke alarms that are either 240V hardwired or powered by a 10-year non-removable lithium battery.

-Smoke Alarms In New Houses Or Residential Properties Built After 1 Jan 1995
+Smoke Alarms in New Homes or Residential Properties Built After

-Smoke Alarms In Houses Or Residential Properties Built After 1 May 2014
+Smoke Alarms in Homes Built After 1 May 2014

 House fire in the inner-southern Adelaide suburb of Netherby, South Australia